Have you checked in recently with your communication efforts? Are you having communication breakdowns with colleagues or staff?

 The key to active listening is, IT’S NOT ABOUT YOU!

-As we begin a new year and a new decade, remember communication is complex.
+As we move forward through the year, remember communication is complex.
 The rush of the new year productivity, the beginning of new projects and potential new employees can lead to unintended miscommunication and misunderstandings.
-Taking a pause can make all the difference to how your message is received and interpreted and ensures that everyone has an opportunity to start 2020 feeling appreciated and that their contribution matters.
+Taking a pause can make all the difference to how your message is received and interpreted and ensures that everyone has an opportunity to continue to feel appreciated and that their contribution matters.